shubhamarora267/JWT-Authentication-Using-NodeJS/README.md

-<p>This repositry provide a security layer to the APIs using Jason Web Token(JWT) Authentication.</p>
+<p>This repositry provide a security layer to the APIs using Jason Web Token(JWT) Authentication on a Node JS Application.</p>

 In this repositry we are using the following modules
 * Express